 This was a wakeup call for many investors come the market crash of 2008, for example.
 You’ll recall how hard many investments were hit at the time during the extreme, pervasive uncertainty around the globe.
-While the gold price initially fell in tandem with stock and bond markets—due largely to liquidity needs at the time drawing money out of all assets—it ended 2008 up 5.5%.
-And over the next three years it nearly tripled, eventually gaining 4 times the amount the markets lost.
+While the gold price initially fell in tandem with stock and bond markets — due largely to liquidity needs at the time drawing money out of all assets — it ended 2008 up 5.5 percent.
+And over the next three years, it nearly tripled, eventually gaining four times the amount the markets lost.

-The same thing happened in the late 1970s—during a period of two recessions, an energy crisis, sky-high interest rates, runaway inflation, and a flat stock market, gold rose over 700% from its 1976 low to its 1980 peak.
+The same thing happened in the late 1970s — during a period of two recessions, an energy crisis, sky-high interest rates, runaway inflation and a flat stock market, gold rose over 700 percent from its 1976 low to its 1980 peak.

 There are many examples from history like this, where gold buoys and sustains a portfolio precisely when most other investments are failing or at least underperforming.

 Wall Street types call this inverse correlation, or low beta, which means it tends to move in the opposite direction from the stock market.
 And it’s why you’ll find a bit of gold on every heavy hitter’s balance sheet, from the U.S. Federal Reserve to Goldman Sachs.

 What you may not know is that Bitcoin was born in part as a reaction to that market panic and volatility of 2008.
 Investors who saw fiat currencies pumped into the banking system to save it, when those very banks appeared to have caused the crisis, grew frustrated.
 They sought out ways to insulate their savings from the political class in many ways, from returning to gold in large numbers to the invention of cryptocurrencies.